 Here is a piece of video I managed to capture on my Go-Pro.
-It was taken this week on the Tuesday morning North Road Ride (NRR) and we have just come through Blackrock.
-We're sitting on somewhere between 42-45 kilometres an hour.
-I’m just sitting in the bunch and we’ve got about seven or eight people at the front rolling turns and then we’ve got a gatekeeper.
+It was taken on a Tuesday morning on the North Road Ride (NRR) and we have just come through Blackrock.
+We’re sitting on somewhere between 42-45 kilometers an hour.
+I’m just sitting in the bunch and we’ve got about seven or eight people at the front rolling turns and we have a gatekeeper.
 Then I am sitting about four to five bike lengths back from the rolling turns.
 So, I am sort of fairly close to the head of the bunch.

 Now, here’s a piece of video footage on how to do it properly.
 It was actually taken a couple of minutes later.
 So, here we go.
 This guy is coming in.
-You will notice that he hasn’t gone on to the other side of the other lane to be able to do this manoeuvre.
+You will notice that he hasn’t gone onto the other side of the other lane to be able to do this maneuver.
 He has indicated to come in.
-So I know that he is going to drop in to that slot and I have left him a bit of room.
+So I know that he is going to drop into that slot and I have left him a bit of room.
 He is all good, nice and comfortable and he has obviously planned this move.

 He is thinking, yep, I am going to wait for the right opportunity and here we go.
 He is just going to glance to the right to check that there are no cars coming, yep quick glance, and then he screams up the bunch.
 You notice that he tries to keep as much as possible in that left-hand lane.
 Now, obviously, he is just on that white line.
 Nice and smooth.
 Fantastic move.
 That is how you do it properly.
 Alright, so if you are ever overtaking bunches, now you know how to do it.